What is the Future Growth Loan Scheme?

 As of its expansion, the Future Growth Loan Scheme makes up to €800m of loans available for terms of 7-10 years.
 This scheme is available to eligible businesses in Ireland, including those in the primary agriculture (farmers) and seafood sectors, to support strategic long-term investment.
 Finance provided under the scheme is competitively priced and offered at favourable terms.
 The scheme first launched with a total funding of €300m in 2019.
 The additional €500m under the expanded scheme will be made available through participating financial providers.

-The Future Growth Loan Scheme is offered by the Government of Ireland, through the Department of Business, Enterprise and Innovation and the Department of Agriculture, Food and the Marine, the Strategic Banking Corporation of Ireland, supported by the EIB Group’s Guarantee Facility.
+The Future Growth Loan Scheme is offered by the Government of Ireland, through the Department of Business, Enterprise and Innovation and the Department of Agriculture, Food and the Marine, and the Strategic Banking Corporation of Ireland, supported by the EIB Group’s Guarantee Facility.

 What kind of businesses are eligible for the scheme?

 How can businesses apply for the scheme?